libops/docs/docs/site/login.md

 ## Logging into your Drupal site

-When you first create a site on LibOps, logging into the admin account on the Drupal site can only be done by:
+When you first create a site on libops, logging into the admin account on the Drupal site can only be done by:

 1. Using [sitectl to run drush uli](../development/cli.md#drush).
 2. Accessing the login link [from your site dashboard](https://www.libops.io/user)